Security and Agriculture Division within the International Development Group is

 business and proposal development needs as assigned.

-business and proposal development needs of the assigned program as directed.
+and/or lead business and proposal development needs of the assigned program as

-degree in international development, agriculture, business administration, or
+degree in international development, natural resource management, agriculture,

-other relevant field with a minimum of 4 years of relevant working experience
+business administration, or other relevant field with a minimum of 10 years of

-of agriculture, private sector development, and/or nutrition preferred.
+of disaster response, agricultural development and/or nutrition preferred.

 knowledge in project management in international development, including